 John Gahagan, MD is a Clinical Assistant Professor of Surgery in the Section of Colorectal Surgery.
 He has extensive training in advanced minimally invasive surgical techniques including robotic and laparoscopic surgery.
 He has authored several textbook chapters and original articles in peer-reviewed journals.
 His clinical practice is focused on the surgical treatment of colon and rectal cancers, inflammatory bowel disease (ulcerative colitis and Crohn’s disease), and benign colon and anorectal diseases (diverticulitis, hemorrhoids, fistulas, fissures).
 He believes in patient-centered care and multi-disciplinary approach to the treatment of diseases of the colon, rectum and anus.
-He joined Stanford in 2019 and is excited to build a Stanford colorectal surgery practice in the East Bay and Tri-Valley area at Stanford – ValleyCare in Pleasanton.
+He joined Stanford in 2019 and is excited to build a Stanford colorectal surgery practice in the East Bay at Stanford – ValleyCare in Pleasanton and at Stanford Health Care – Emeryville.

 - Colon & Rectal Surgery